Built to be one connection for everything, learn more about what USB-C is ready to offer.

 Universal Serial Bus (USB) has become the standard interface for connecting peripherals to computers and other devices.
 Over the years, USB standards have evolved significantly, offering faster data t...

-Thunderbolt 3 Technology brings speed and versatility to USB-C, offering a fast and simple level of connection for work and home use.
-Increase productivity by connecting multiple displays or devices t...
+Thunderbolt 3 Technology brings speed and versatility to USB-C, offering a fast and streamlined connection for both work and home environments.
+It enables high-performance data transfer, display outpu...

 Thunderbolt 3 Cables!
 Thunderbolt 3 brings Thunderbolt to USB-C at speeds up to 20 Gbps, creating one compact port that does it all – delivering the fastest, most versatile connection to any dock, dis...